Dearex/Coinflip_cheater_beater/README.md

-# Coinflip_cheater_cheater
+# Coinflip Cheater Beater
-Pyhon script to Play the https://primerlearning.org game
+Pyhon script to play the https://primerlearning.org game

 This is a POC and not ment to cheat records!